gjmcn/zap/docs/contents-md/Overview.md

 ---

-Zap is a high-level language with a simple, clean syntax and many powerful operators.

-Zap compiles to JavaScript and can use JavaScript's built-in objects.
-JavaScript libraries can be used in Zap and vice-versa.
+Zap is a compile-to-JavaScript language with a clean, concise syntax and powerful high-level operators.
+Zap can use JavaScript objects and libraries, and vice-versa.

 #### Literals